sohampaghadar/README.md/README.md

 # counting total rows of web-data dataframe
 web_data.count()

-# drona() is used for removing all rows where null occur
+# dropna() is used for removing all rows where null occur
 web_data1= web_data.dropna()

 # counting total rows from web-data1